HMS Minotaur (1793): Legacy

 Master's mate Stephen Hilton brought home the Union Jack from Minotaur at Trafalgar as a souvenir, along with an Austrian flag from a captured Spanish ship.
 His descendants presented the flags to St Mary's Church in Kent in 1930, where they hung until 2011 when the church sold them to the National Maritime Museum for a reported sum of £175,000.
 After conservation work the flag was put on display in October 2015 in the National Maritime Museum to mark Trafalgar Day.
 It has lost its right-hand edge, and an oblong section that may have been cut away as a souvenir, but was in surprisingly good condition.
-After cleaning and gently ironing out 200 years’ worth of creases and crumples it gained several centimetres, and now measures an imposing 233 x 310 cm.
+After cleaning and gently ironing out 200 years’ worth of creases and crumples, it gained several centimetres, and now measures an imposing 233 cm × 310 cm.